DataDog/supply-chain-firewall/README.md

 (venv) $ pip install -r requirements-dev.txt
 ```

-You can now simply run the `pytest` command to run the test suite.
+You can now run the test suite by running `make test`.
+To additionally view code coverage, run `make coverage`.

 To facilitate testing "in the wild", `scfw` provides a `--dry-run` option that will verify any installation targets and exit without executing the given install command: